Self-hosted LiveSync

 • Before installing or upgrading this plug-in, please back up your vault.

-• Do not enable this plug-in alongside another synchronisation solution at the same time (including iCloud and Obsidian Sync).
+• Do not enable this plug-in alongside another synchronisation solution (including iCloud and Obsidian Sync).

 • For backups, we also provide a plug-in called Differential ZIP Backup.